Jennifer Lopez Says She’s ‘Heartbroken’ Over Having To Put Her Wedding On Hold

 Things have been stressful for many, as the coronavirus pandemic has shifted plans and put more than a few events on hold.
 In that vein, singer Jennifer Lopez was looking forward to marrying her fiancé, Alex Rodriguez, after getting engaged over a year ago.
 Unfortunately, a lot has changed since her engagement, and on Tuesday the 50-year-old performer opened up to TODAY about her wedding plans.

-Jennifer Lopez sat down with TODAY anchor Hoda Kotb and quickly got into a discussion about her wedding plans and hopes for the future.
+Jennifer Lopez sat down with TODAY anchor Hoda Kotb and quickly got into a discussion about her plans and hopes for the future.
 When asked what the plan was for her wedding, Jennifer replied with a simple, straightforward answer.

 “Nobody knows because, really, there’s no planning right now.
 You just have to kind of wait and see how this all plays out, and it’s disappointing on one level.”